CVE-2009-3672 Detail

 Modified

-This vulnerability has been modified since it was last analyzed by the NVD.
-It is awaiting reanalysis which may result in further changes to the information provided.
+This CVE record has been updated after NVD enrichment efforts were completed.
+Enrichment data supplied by the NVD may require amendment due to these changes.
 Current DescriptionMicrosoft Internet Explorer 6 and 7 does not properly handle objects in memory that (1) were not properly initialized or (2) are deleted, which allows remote attackers to execute arbitrary code via vectors involving a call to the getElementsByTagName method for the STYLE tag name, selection of the single element in the returned list, and a change to the outerHTML property of this element, related to Cascading Style Sheets (CSS) and mshtml.dll, aka "HTML Object Memory Corruption Vulnerability."
 NOTE: some of these details are obtained from third party information.
 NOTE: this issue was originally assigned CVE-2009-4054, but Microsoft assigned a duplicate identifier of CVE-2009-3672.
 CVE consumers should use this identifier instead of CVE-2009-4054.
 Metrics

 NVD enrichment efforts reference publicly available information to associate